Chris Warner: Libby Jeffries

-In 2007, Chris' personal assistant Libby Jeffries (Fleur Saville) developed a crush on him and in November, made moves on him unsuccessfully.
+In 2007, Chris's personal assistant Libby Jeffries (Fleur Saville) developed a crush on him and in November, made moves on him unsuccessfully.
 Saville commented, "Libby has always held a candle for Chris.
 She sees that Chris is more than just good looks, charm and impeccable breeding."
 She supported him throughout his personal problems in 2008 and in early 2009, realised she was still smitten with her boss.
 Saville commented, "Chris represents everything that Libby sees as a perfect husband – educated, successful, well dressed and respected."
 Saville also noted that Chris was the "polar" opposite to Libby's ex-boyfriend Kieran Mitchell (Adam Rickitt) and "that's also a major attraction."
 Chris had previously been uncomfortable with Libby's flirting but realised he too had a crush and the two began to date.
 Galvin believed Chris and Libby had several things in common, "Libby's like the ideal corporate wife.
 She's a great hostess, great mingler, young and attractive.
 But she's not just that – they also have a lot of fun together."
-Libby struggled to get along with Chris' co worker, Gabrielle Jacobs (Virginie Le Brun), but tried to accommodate her for Chris.
+Libby struggled to get along with Chris's co worker, Gabrielle Jacobs (Virginie Le Brun), but tried to accommodate her for Chris.
 Saville commented, "Despite the fact that Libby finds Gabrielle's behavior difficult to understand, she wants to show Chris that she is a caring and thoughtful person."
 Whilst in the relationship, Chris realised he had fallen in love with Gabrielle and a love triangle emerged.
 However Galvin noted that Libby was no doubt the ultimate loser, "She's lovely, but he needs someone more kind of on his wavelength."
 Chris took a trip to Venice and whilst he was away, Libby accidentally burnt down his living room.
 His return saw him dump Libby for Gabrielle.